Breaking Mechanical Holography in Combinatorial Metamaterials

 \subsection{Non-Holographic Blocks}

 Block~S4 has four possible orientations, thus for an $L \times L$ lattice, there is a total of $4^{L^2}$ possible metamaterials that may be constructed from it.
 This upper bound $\Omega_{\textrm{S}4} < 4^{L^2}$ on the number of compatible metamaterials scales extensively with system size, i.e., exponentially with the number of blocks in the lattice.
-We will now obtain an extensive lower bound on the number of compatible metamaterials made of Block~S4.
+We will now establish an extensive lower bound on the number of compatible metamaterials made of Block~S4.
 Since both these bounds scale similarly with system size, we will deduce that the multiplicity of compatible metamaterials made of Block~S4 is also extensive.

 To obtain a lower bound, we consider the two \emph{super-blocks}, each made of four blocks and shown in Fig.~\ref{fig:supercellsSqr}.
 Both of the super-blocks have the same behavior on their boundary, and this behavior allows to tile the plane with these super-blocks in a mechanically compatible manner.
 However, the orientations of the blocks forming these two super-blocks are different.
-Thus, we can construct a metamaterial by a regular tiling of these super-blocks, but with an arbitrary choice of which of the two super-blocks will be used in each repetition in the lattice.
+Thus, we can construct a metamaterial via a regular tiling by these super-blocks, but with an arbitrary choice of which of the two super-blocks will be used in each repetition in the lattice.
 In an $L \times L$ lattice, there are $L^2/4$ such super-blocks, which can be used to form $2^{L^2/4}$ different compatible metamaterials.
 There are, of course, additional compatible metamaterials made of Block~S4, and this construction establishes only a lower bound, $\Omega_{\textrm{S}4} > 2^{L^2/4}$, but it is, as stated above, extensive.